 Established businesses will typically pay their judgments, because they have assets and need to be able to continue to do business in the community.
 If the contractor has no money, however, or has its assets protected in bankruptcy, then your judgment might not be worth the paper it's printed on.

-For more information on this consideration, check out Nolo’s piece entitled, “Can You Collect Your Judgment?”
+For more information, check out Can You Collect Your Judgment?
 Consider the size of your claim.
-If you are suing your contractor for only a few thousand dollars' worth of faulty work, it might not make economic sense to proceed with an expensive lawsuit and judgment enforcement process.
+If you are suing your contractor for only a few thousand dollars' worth of faulty work, it might not make economic sense to proceed with an expensive lawsuit, not to mention the judgment enforcement process.

 Though this remedy is rare, courts will consider it, particularly in cases where the LLC or shell company was undercapitalized, or where the individual business owner perpetrated a fraud.
 (An undercapitalized LLC might be a construction company with only $100 in its accounts, which suggests that it's a shell corporation; a business owner perpetrating a fraud might include a builder that promised to fix your structural foundation with steel support beams, but installed cheap wooden beams, instead).

 By naming the individual in your lawsuit, and/or asking the court to pierce the corporate veil, you are attacking not just the company but that person's own bank accounts and property.
-This alone can sometimes scare the person into a settlement.
+This alone can sometimes scare a person into a settlement.
 Remember, for your purposes, it doesn't matter whether the money comes from the defunct company's account or the owner's personal account; you just want to get paid a settlement before the bankruptcy proceedings begin.

-One of the primary reasons that businesses will file for bankruptcy is to avoid creditors.
+One of the primary reasons that businesses file for bankruptcy is to avoid creditors.
 In this situation, you are a creditor of your contractor; you are claiming that the contractor owes you money for defective work.

 Most commonly, Chapter 7 bankruptcy filings can save both individuals, and the businesses they run, from certain types of liability.
-It involves liquidating all business assets – that is, selling the contractor's equipment, vehicles, and office furniture.
+It involves liquidating all business assets; that is, selling the contractor's equipment, vehicles, and office furniture.
 That provides cash to pay debtors and wind up the affairs of the business.

 Because bankruptcy is a complicated and highly specialized area of law, it would be wise to consult a bankruptcy litigator.
 This attorney will have experience dealing with the bankruptcy court and appointed bankruptcy trustee to try to get your debt paid.
 Note that this can be a lengthy and expensive process.